deeps201/Tailwindcss-dashboard/README.md

 ## Features

 ### NAVBAR
-It consists of Archibe,Today's Plan,This Week
+It consists of Archive,Today's Plan,This Week

 ### STATUS
       * Today's status.

-      * Number of task finished
+      + Number of task finished
       * Tracked hours
       * Number of task complelted on a day.